 Some ingredients we were able to source from the wild.
 I had seen the local children collecting young, tender ferns from around the rubber plantation to take home for their mothers to cook.
 It took a couple of attempts before I was able to identify which ferns were good for eating and which would end up as a tough, chewy mess that was only fit for spitting out!

-That first night we cooked tempe sambal.
+That first night we cooked tempeh sambal.
 Sambal is a mix of garlic, copious amounts of chilli, small shallots and mashed tomato.
-Nowadays samba is made using a blender, a commodity which we did not have.
+Nowadays samba is made using a blender, a commodity that we did not have.
 Luckily, Teson’s mother had taught him traditional skills and he was able to source a special hard-flat rock and another oval rock, which in the style of a mortar and pestle he could use to grind up the sambal.

-It’s hard to explain but food tastes a thousand times better when it’s cooked over an open fire and for that first couple of months, I actually gained weight living in the wooden house!
+It’s hard to explain but Indonesian food tastes a thousand times better when it’s cooked over an open fire and for that first couple of months, I actually gained weight living in the wooden house!
 The nights were long but Teson, like many young Indonesians, is a talented musician and would play his acoustic guitar, making me a spectator to his very own private concert.

 Our first project was to create a “garden toilet”.
 We dug a hole 2 metres deep and placed wooden slats to cover the hole, leaving just a small opening.
 Since squat toilets are common across Asia, using the garden toilet didn’t take much adjustment.
 With four bamboo walls but no roof, you have to time your toilet visits to avoid the rain!
 Given where we were in the rainforest, this was quite difficult!
 We didn’t have many guests during this time, I wonder why?